yusuf-saif/yusuf-saif/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=yusuf-saif.yusuf-saif)

-I am a full-stack software Developer focused on Backend Developement [PHP(Laravel)] and an eye on Javascript (VueJS, Angular, TypeScript)..
+I am a full-stack Software Developer focused on Backend Developement [PHP(Laravel)] and an eye on Javascript (VueJS, Angular, TypeScript)..
 I love programming, writing, sleeping, speaking and traveling.

 As a software engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
 That's why I like to make things that make a difference.